polpoPID/polpoPID/README.md

 As part of my Bachelor's degree in Technical Computer Science at TH Köln, I worked on several hands-on projects that combined software development, system design, and teamwork.
 Below are two examples that highlight my skills in full-stack development, backend design, mobile app development, and project coordination.

+*(I’m currently preparing and documenting my projects for release)*

 ### MathGoesRetro
 Full-stack educational game platform (**Node.js**, **Supabase/PostgreSQL**, **JavaScript**, **Python**).
 Member of a 4-person team, additionally serving as team spokesperson responsible for coordination and communication.